ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		task2.update( 10 );
 	} );

-It is also possible to create separate template for single item message so if aggregator handle only one task it will not looks strange (for example 'Loaidng file.' instead of 'Loading files 1 of 1.').
+It is also possible to create separate template for single item message so if aggregator handles only one task it will not look strange (for example 'Loading file.' instead of 'Loading files 1 of 1.').

-See CKEDITOR.plugins.notificationAggregator and http://docs.ckeditor.dev/#!/api/CKEDITOR.plugins.notificationAggregator.task.
+Read more in {@link CKEDITOR.plugins.notificationAggregator} and {@link CKEDITOR.plugins.notificationAggregator.task}.